MicrosoftDocs/entra-docs/docs/id-governance/scenarios/deploy-sap-netweaver.md

  6. After workbench request is selected, click the Create button to create a package.
   :::image type="content" source="media/deploy-sap-netweaver/sap-12.png" alt-text="Screenshot of request creation." lightbox="media/deploy-sap-netweaver/sap-12.png":::

- 7. Once the package is created, under Object Name, to start creating the web service, rightclick on the Package name, and select Create -> Enterprise Service
+ 7. Once the package is created, under Object Name, to start creating the web service, right-click on the Package name, and select Create -> Enterprise Service
   :::image type="content" source="media/deploy-sap-netweaver/sap-13.png" alt-text="Screenshot of object navigator." lightbox="media/deploy-sap-netweaver/sap-13.png":::

  8. The screen to select Object Type is displayed.
 Select Service Provider as object type and click Continue.